-Before launching into a systematic description of the PPM algorithm, it is worthwhile to first explain the goals and constraints that have influenced its design.
+Before launching into a systematic description of the PPM algorithm, it is worthwhile to first explain the constraints that have influenced its design.
 These are:

 - 1. Directional operator splitting. - 2.
 Robustness for problems involving very strong shocks. - 3.
 Contact discontinuity steepening. - 4.
-Fundamental data in the form of cell averages only. - 5.
-Minimal dissipation. - 6.
-Numerical errors nevertheless dominated by dissipation, as opposed to dispersion. - Preservation of signals, if possible, even if their shapes are modified, so long as they travel at roughly the right speeds. - 8.
+Minimal dissipation. - 5.
+Numerical errors dominated by dissipation, as opposed to dispersion. - 6.
+Preservation of signals, if possible, even if their shapes are modified, so long as they travel at roughly the right speeds. - 7.
 Minimal degradation of accuracy as the Courant number decreases toward 0.

 The first of these design constraints was to guarantee very high processing speeds on all CPU designs.
 It has the side benefit of allowing the PPM scheme to employ complicated techniques to achieve high accuracy that would be impractical in a truly multi-dimensional implementation, especially in 3D.
 Accuracy is still limited in principle by the use of 1-D sweeps, but in practical problems errors produced by the use of 1-D sweeps have rarely, if ever, appeared to be important.
 The demand that the scheme be robust in the presence of very strong shocks has produced a general orientation that dissipation, in the right places, times, and amounts is good rather than bad.
-Early experience with Glimm's random choice scheme for multidimensional compressible gas dynamics in the 1970s illustrated the error of letting the formal dissipation of the scheme vanish in smooth flow when the simulated flow contains shocks.
-In lowspeed turbulent flows, the need for dissipation in the numerical scheme is less obvious but no less real.
-Nevertheless, a design goal has always been to minimize the dissipation consistent with an accurate The treatment of contact discontinuities involves a steepening algorithm that has an antidiffusion effect.
-This contact discontinuity steepening is included in PPM in order to allow multifluid problems to be treated simply through the addition of passively advected constitutive properties, such as the constants of an analytic representation of the equation of state.
-This steepening of contact discontinuities and the action of monotonicity constraints together serve to preserve signals that can be moved across the grid accurately, even though this sometimes requires a falsification of the signal shape.
-Such preserved but falsified signals travel at the fluid velocity, since very short wavelength sound waves, with the exception of shocks, are difficult to propagate at the right speeds.
-In PPM we take the view that signals that cannot be propagated at the right speeds are best dissipated.
-This view has led to an intolerance in PPM for sound signals with very short wavelengths, such as, for example, 4 cell widths.
-The final design goal on the above list, that the accuracy of the scheme should be maintained in the limit of very many very small time steps, is achieved by increasing the formal order of the interpolation discussed below as the edge of a grid cell is approached.
+Early experience with Glimm's random choice scheme for multidimensional compressible gas dynamics in the 1970s illustrated the error of letting the formal dissipation of the scheme vanish for flows containing shocks.
+In low-speed turbulent flows, the need for dissipation in the numerical scheme is less obvious but no less real.
+Contact discontinuity steepening is included in PPM in order to allow multifluid problems to be treated simply through the addition of passively advected constitutive properties, such as the constants of an analytic representation of the equation of state.
+The view of dissipation in PPM has already been mentioned.
+Naturally, a design goal has always been to minimize the dissipation consistent with an accurate solution.
+Nevertheless, it has also been a design goal that it is better to dissipate a signal than to significantly falsify its speed.
+This has led to an intolerance for signals with very short wavelengths, such as, for example, 4 cell widths.
+However, a further design goal was to preserve those signals that could be propagated accurately, even if this were to require a falsification of the signal shape.
+Such signals tend to move through the grid at the fluid velocity, since very short wavelength sound waves, with the exception of shocks, are difficult to propagate at the right speeds.
+The final design goal, that the accuracy of the scheme should be maintained in the limit of very many very small time steps is achieved through special features of the interpolation discussed below.